Importance of Keywords in Aviation SMS

 - Financial damages.

 Accidents are distinguished from Consequences in that Accidents are “damages done” and Consequences are “repercussions from damages” or “final losses.”
-Note that in real world operations, that there is often overlap between Accidents and Consequences, with no clear line
+Note that in real-world operations, there is often overlap between Accidents and Consequences, with no clear line to easily distinguish them.

-5 - What Consequences are in SMS Programs
+5 - What Consequences Are Related to Hazards in Aviation SMS

-Consequences are the end-result in a safety incident, and arise in response to safety mishaps.
-As pointed out, in real world operations the line between Consequences and Accidents can be vague.
+Consequences are the end result of a safety incident and arise in response to safety mishaps.
+As pointed out, in real-world operations, the line between Consequences and Accidents can be frustratingly vague.
 Consequences have a certain “business flavor” such as:

 - Loss of revenue;